Back to Top Button

 Adults

 Adult Sunday School Class meets in the MacAskill Room downstairs at 9:45am.
 Topics and teachers vary through-out the year.
-Starting Sept 10th there will be a 6 week class titled “Narrative and Stories that Create Cultural, National, and Religious Identity.
-It will be co-presented by Dr. Tamara Schwartz and Dr. Stephen Stern.

 Middle School Ministry